xingxerx/TurboNet/reborn_README.md

 ### 🧠 Level 8: The Neural Strategist
 Integrated **DeepSeek-R1** monitors your network lanes in real-time.
 If the 2.4GHz band gets congested while the 5GHz bands are clear, the AI automatically re-calculates the GPU shredding weights (w0, w1, w2) to shift traffic to the fastest path.

-### 📦 Level 11: Payload Awareness (Metadata Handshake)
-Both the CLI and GUI now synchronize file metadata (filename, size) with the receiver before transmission.
-The receiver automatically adapts to the incoming stream and saves the file as `reborn_<filename>`.

 ### 🖥️ Level 10: Mission Control Dashboard
-A dedicated visual dashboard for selecting files, monitoring "Sonic Probes" (RTT gauges), and initiating the "Quantum Blast" with a single click. **Now fully synchronized with the v4.1 Metadata Protocol.**
+A dedicated visual dashboard for selecting files, monitoring "Sonic Probes" (RTT gauges), and initiating the "Quantum Blast" with a single click.

 ---